-Application of operational risk indicators (KRIs) is one of the main qualitative/quantitative operational risk measurement methodologies in the CaixaBank Group.
+Application of operational risk indicators (KRIs) is one of the main qualitative/quantitative operational risk measurement methodologies in CaixaBank.
 These:

-- Enable us to anticipate the development of operational risks, taking a forward-looking approach to their management. - Provide information on development of the Entity's operational risk profile and the reasons for this.
+- Enable us to anticipate the development of operational risks, taking a forward-looking approach to their management. - Provide information on development of the entity's operational risk profile and the reasons for this.

 A KRI is a metric, index or measure that detects and anticipates changes in operational risk levels.
 KRIs are not by nature a direct result of risk exposure.
-They are metrics that can be used to identify and actively manage the Group's operational risk.
+They are metrics that can be used to identify and actively manage CaixaBank's operational risk.